What should I expect at an audition on Charlotte Ballet’s National Audition Tour?

 What are the level placements for the Summer Intensive?

 Charlotte Ballet places dancers into Levels 1 through 4 that best match their technical ability, physical strength, and understanding of movement.
 The highest of the levels is level 4.
-Dancers are placed in levels before arriving for the Intensive; you will notified of your level placement at the time of acceptance via email.
+Dancers are placed in levels before arriving for the Intensive; you will be notified of your level placement at the time of acceptance.
 Subsequent evaluation of all dancers will take place during their first week of classes.

-What is the difference in the three session options?
+What is the difference between the two session options?

-Based on the level the dancer is placed in, you have the option to choose from three Summer Intensive session lengths (5 weeks, 4 weeks, or 3 weeks) to match your schedule and training needs.
-Dancers in levels 3 & 4 are required to participate in Session A (5 weeks), dancers in level 2 have the option of participating in Session A or B (4 weeks), and dancers in level 1 have the option to participate in Session A, B, or C (3 weeks).
-The Summer Intensive concludes with the Summer Repertory Performances for dancers participating in Sessions A & B on Saturday, July 29, 2017.
+Based on the level the dancer is placed in, you have the option to choose from two Summer Intensive session lengths (5 weeks or 4 weeks) to match your schedule and training needs.
+Dancers in levels 3 & 4 are required to participate in Session A (5 weeks).
+Dancers in levels 1 & 2 have the option of participating in Session A or B (5 weeks or 4 weeks).
+The Summer Intensive concludes with the Summer Repertory Performances for dancers on Saturday, July 27, 2019.

 What if I pre-pay for the audition, but do not attend?
 Can I get a refund?